hbk4mask/hbk4mask.github.io/_posts/2020-06-06-reasons-to-stopped-watching-news.md

 They want to you worry about the issues in the world not just to be aware about it, so you will be tempted watching more news, .

 And that is not good for you.
-As Naval said:
+As Naval Ravikant said:

-“Stay away from people who are world-weary and belittle your ambitions.”
+>“Stay away from people who are world-weary and belittle your ambitions.”

-Being aware of current situation between Israel and philistine conflict is good but you don’t have to think watching news about it will change anything.
+Being aware of current situation of Israel Philistine conflict is good, but you don’t have to think watching news about it will change anything.
 It takes your attention away from things that need more thinking.

 Husband watching news channel and telling wife “you are talking about one plant drying in lawn?
-Here people are dying in Syria.
+Here people are dying all over the world.

 **Repetitions of content**

 There is something new happening in the world we live in.
 Still we don't have to know about it.
 For instance if there is a robbery happened in luxurious closed gated community.

 It can be a news for people in its locailty but not for you living 1000 miles away from it.
 If a cat got lost and returns home after a month its not a news.

 Other thing is when there is nothing else to show news channels will pick the same news and show it with a new guest, in the name of "a different perspective".
 Truth is there is not always a worthy content to show and in these times news channels picks the same old content and their favorite recipe of targeting the emotions.